PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 * Whether one's colleagues (e.g. team members, direct supervisors) are supportive of mental health in the workplace.

-* If one believes that mental health conditions are regarded as taboo in the industry as a whole.
+* If one believes mental health conditions are regarded as taboo in the industry as a whole.

-I am interested in whether or not there is a set of patterns to the answers of these questions that might indicate narratives about mental health in the technology industry.
+I am interested in whether or not there is a set of patterns to the answers of these questions which might indicate narratives about mental health in the technology industry.
 In particular, I wonder if there are clusters of respondents that each have a different perspective on how mental health is dealt with in the workplace.
 Once I have discovered these perspective clusters,